Gain the tactical advantage by using age-old wisdom.

 Fundamentally, this is all because people are spending significantly higher amounts of time at home.
 And with all that time can come some need-to-know ecommerce crazes such as the rise of the second hand clothing market (AKA “re-commerce”), e-scooters, and even grocery staples such as toiletries and non-perishable foods.

 Ever heard the saying that “it takes 30 days to break or build a habit”?
-Well, actually, according to Gemma Spence, OMG Transact, the ecommerce arm of Omnicom Media Group “we’ve found that it takes six weeks to make or break a habit.
-During the past three months of lockdown, there has been enough time”.
+Well, actually, according to Gemma Spence, OMGTransact, the ecommerce arm of Omnicom Media Group “we’ve found that it takes six weeks to make or break a habit.
+During the lockdown, there has been enough time”.

-Well said Gemma – there has definitely been enough time.
+Well said Gemma – there was definitely enough time.

-So it’s not a flash-in-the-pan kind of scenario.
+So the lesson here is that it’s not a flash-in-the-pan kind of scenario.
 Meaning that you’re going to want to know all the right strategies for your ecommerce business (either you’re just launching, or you’re already an ecommerce veteran).

-But, ecommerce is a pretty brutal and competitive industry (we’re looking at you, Jeff), and how best to win a war than to learn from Sun Tzu, one of the greatest military minds and strategists ever known?
-You may have heard of his seminal book – the “Art of War” – which we think can bring some interesting insight for those operating in the 2020+ ecommerce space.
+But, ecommerce is a pretty brutal and competitive industry (we’re looking at you, Jeff), and how best to win a war than to learn from Sun Tzu,one of the greatest military minds and strategists ever known?
+You may have heard of his seminal book – the “Art of War” – which we think can bring some interesting insights for those operating in the 2022+ ecommerce space.

 Very true.
 Now this one is all about grabbing those timely and relevant opportunities for your ecommerce business as they present themselves.